- What is the New Vehicle Efficiency Standard (the NVES)?

 - What about impacts on the grid/blackouts?

-When will the Standard commence?
+When did the NVES commence?

-Will the Standard impact my existing car?
+Does the NVES impact my existing car?

-Will I have to buy a new car?
+Do I have to buy a new car?

 As technology improves, vehicles will continue to transition to more efficient, low or zero emission technology.

-Will the Standard ban vehicle models?
+Does the NVES ban vehicle models?

 The move to more efficient vehicles is already happening.
 Why do we need more regulation?

-For Australians who want to purchase an electric vehicle, but can't afford them right now, the Standard will encourage car companies to introduce more affordable options.
+For Australians who want to purchase an electric vehicle, but can't afford them right now, the NVES encourages car companies to introduce more affordable options.
 For example, while there are around 150 electric and plug-in hybrids available in the US, there are less than 100 on the market in Australia.
 In particular, we want to encourage manufacturers to bring more affordable electric vehicles to Australia.
 Right now, there are only a handful battery electric vehicles in Australia that regularly retail for under $40,000.

-Is the Standard just about electric vehicles?
+Is the NVES just about electric vehicles?

 The cars Australians drive are a very personal choice based on where they live, what they do for work and how they like to spend their time.
 We acknowledge that the electric vehicle models available today, may not suit the needs of all drivers, including drivers in regional Australia.
-That is why the Standard encourages the supply of more fuel-efficient cars rather than simply encouraging electric vehicles.
+That is why the NVES encourages the supply of more fuel-efficient cars rather than simply encouraging electric vehicles.

 Is this a carbon tax on cars?